Total Hip Replacement Surgery

-Total hip replacement surgery uses metal, ceramic, or plastic parts to replace the ball at the upper end of the thighbone (femur) and resurface the hip socket in the pelvic bone.
+Total hip replacement is a step-by-step surgery to replace the ball at the top of the thighbone (femur) and the hip socket.

 What To Expect After Surgery

 Right after surgery

 Your pain will be controlled with intravenous (IV) medicine.
 You will probably also have medicines to prevent infection, blood clots, and nausea.
 If you had regional anesthesia, you may have little or no feeling below your waist for a while.